1214658495/my-wiki-test/docs/2_2_NVIDIA_Drive_AGX_Orin/Getting_Started/GMSL2_Camera_YUV_for_Developer_Kit.md

 <div className="row">
   <div className="col col--8">
-    SENSING conducted in-depth development based on NVIDIA Drive AGX Orin and released this Multi-channel GMSL2 camera development kit.
+    SENSING conducted in-depth development based on NVIDIA DRIVE AGX Orin and released this Multi-channel GMSL2 camera development kit.
 This kit is mainly designed to provide AI practitioners, development enthusiasts, and ecological partners in the intelligent driving industry with a development platform for quickly building GMSL2 cameras.
 With the security and openness of the DRIVE AGX Orin development kit, developers can easily develop various applications for learning and research.
   </div>
   <div className="col col--4">
     :::note Key Features
-    - Supports NVIDIA Drive AGX Orin
+    - Supports NVIDIA DRIVE AGX Orin
     - Supports 16 GMSL2 cameras
     - Supports multi-camera synchronization
     - Support for providing proprietary ISP algorithms